The FineStreak Blog

 The science connecting sleep quality to self-control, habit formation, and discipline - and why your late nights might be the hidden reason your habits keep failing.

-How Social Norms Shape Your Habits (Whether You Notice or Not)
+How Social Norms Shape Your Habits (And How to Use Them)

-The powerful science behind how social norms drive behavior change - and how to deliberately engineer your social environment to make good habits feel automatic.
+Social norms drive behavior change more reliably than willpower.
+Learn the science behind norm adoption and how to engineer your environment to make good habits automatic.

 Delayed Gratification and the Marshmallow Test: What It Really Means for Adults